pbnj/awesome-podcasts/README.md

 - [Shop Talk Show](http://shoptalkshow.com/) - An internet radio show about the internet
 - [Simple Programmer](https://simpleprogrammer.com/podcasts/) - John Sonmez interviews guests and shares everything he knows to help you become a top performing software developer
 - [Soft Skills Engineering](https://softskills.audio/) - A weekly Q &amp; A podcast for software developers who want to level up their non-technical engineering skills
+- [Software Defined Talk](https://www.softwaredefinedtalk.com/) - Weekly show about Kubernetes, serverless, cloud, DevOps, &amp; coding
 - [Software Engineering Daily](https://softwareengineeringdaily.com/) - Features daily interviews about technical software topics
 - [Software Engineering Radio](http://www.se-radio.net/) - A weekly podcast targeted at the professional software developer that aims to  be a lasting educational resource, not a newscast
+- [Start Over Coder](https://www.startovercoder.com/) - A weekly podcast about taking up a new career as a professional developer and pursuing financial independence
 - [Talking Code](http://talkingcode.com/) - Short expert interviews that help you decode what developers are saying
 - [The Deep End Podcast](https://soundcloud.com/digitaloceanpodcast) - A place where engineers talk to other engineers about tech &amp; other stuff
 - [Toolsday](http://toolsday.io/) - A 20-minute podcast about the latest in tech tools, tips, and tricks on Tuesdays